 When the Stayers’ Hurdle took place for the first time in 1912, the prize money on offer was £100.
 Within a year that had been doubled to £200, with the runner-up receiving £10 both years.
 The amount that went to the winner wasn’t the only money that they received, with the Weight-For-Age race also resulting in the winning horse being sold for £50 in the wake of its victory.

-In 2020, the Marsh Novices’ Chase was run under that title for the first time, having previous been the JLT Novices’ Chase.
-It also saw its prize fund sit at £150,000, with the winner taking home £84,405.
-The following year, largely thanks to racing being behind closed doors and having lost a lot of money over the previous 12 months, the prize pot sat at £131,250 and the winner was given £73,854.
+In 2022, the Turners Novices’ Chase was run under that title for the first time, having previous been the JLT and then Marsh Novices’ Chase.
+It also saw its prize fund sit at £163,145, with the winner taking home £101,564.
+The year before, largely thanks to racing being behind closed doors and having lost a lot of money over the previous 12 months, the prize pot sat at £131,250 and the winner was given £73,854.